DjangoGirls/tutorial/en/css/README.md

 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Lobster&subset=latin,latin-ext">
 ```

-As before, check the order and place before the link to `blog/static/css/blog.css`.
+Again, check the order and place it before the link to `blog/static/css/blog.css`.
 This line will import a font called *Lobster* from Google Fonts (https://www.google.com/fonts).

 Find the `h1 a` declaration block (the code between braces `{` and `}`) in the CSS file `blog/static/css/blog.css`.
 Now add the line `font-family: 'Lobster';` between the braces, and refresh the page: